Plessala has an excellent crêperie, there is a weekly market on Thursdays, a small

 little chapel to visit and lots of marked trails to walk; on a clear day you can

 see the coast 30km away!
-Each autumn a rally of vintage cars sets off from the village
+Each year the village hosts hill climbs for racing cars

 Moncontour is the perfect place to visit to absorb some of the area's history.
 Designated